williamboston/Zwift-Reader/README.md

 # Zwift-Reader

-W.I.P.

-Currently takes .fit files recorded with Zwift and outputs some important ride data.

-Further improvements:
+A little holiday exercise to learn more about fit files and UI in C#.

+Once open, load a fit file recorded in Zwift.

+Current Data Ouput:
+  - Average Ride Power
+  - Average Ride Cadence
+  - Average Ride Speed
+  - Estimated FTP
+  - Ride Time
+  - Alt Gained
+  - Peak Power
+  - Peak Cadence
+  - Top Speed
+  - Est. Calories
+  - Incline Data
+  - 1second -> 5hour Critical Power
+  - Active/Inactive Breakdown
+  - Slope/Gradient Metrics

+TODOs:
-  - Finish UI
+  - Clean up UI
   - Ability to log multiple days
   - User/account set up
-  - Graphing component
+  - CP Graph
-  - Expansion into fields I'm not familiar with (HR, Vo2, W/bal)
+  - Expansion into data fields I'm not familiar with (HR, Vo2, W/bal)

+Notes:
+  -Currently only designed for .fit files recorded in Zwift, but it will take Garmin/Wahoo files and output some data, but it wasn't ever   intended to do that so results may vary.
-Development currently on hiatus.
+  -Development currently on hiatus.